tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 {{% warning %}}
- Every time you modify or move a file the image will have to be rebuilt before running it again in order to copy such changes in your local machine into the container.
+ Every time you modify or move a file the container will have to be rebuilt before running it again.
+Otherwise, the modifications made in the local machine will not be updated in the container.
 {{% /warning %}}
 ## Running an R script in docker